Physician Assisted Suicide (PAS) in Canada

 2020 and 2021: Webmaster's personal note:

 I am 83 years of age and am in good health.
 However, I expect to die naturally within about the next five years.
-Severe mental decline is widespread among my family of origin.
-I can imagine developing a degenerative disease that so limits my quality of life that I would want to take advantage of M.A.I.D.
+Severe mental decline is widespread among my entire family of origin.
+I expect to develope a degenerative disease that so limits my quality of life that I would want to take advantage of M.A.I.D.
 Yet under the federal law as it existed in early 2021, I might not be eligible for M.A.I.D. because there may no reason to expect that my natural death would ocurr in the very near future.
 And so, I would be required to suffer -- potentially for many years.
-I am REALLY looking forward to the proposed changes in the Federal law!
+I am REALLY pleaased with the changes in the Federal law!